briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 - Pulumi encourages the use of [micro stacks](https://www.pulumi.com/docs/guides/organizing-projects-stacks/)
 - CDK has an article on how to [create an app with multiple stacks](https://docs.aws.amazon.com/cdk/v2/guide/stack_how_to_create_multiple_stacks.html)

-The modules
+My design decision was to keep things limited to 2 stacks.
+Later on it would be interesting to try splitting out another stack.

 Also, on-demand environments really lends itself to stacks that are split up.

-https://docs.aws.amazon.com/cdk/v2/guide/resources.html See the section "Passing unique identifiers"
+In the section ["Passing unique identifiers"](https://docs.aws.amazon.com/cdk/v2/guide/resources.html), the CDK recommends that we keep the two stacks in the same app.
+In Terraform and Pulumi, each stack environment is in its own app.

 ## Ad hoc base overview

-Here's an overview of the resources used in an ad hoc base environment
+Here's an overview of the resources used in an ad hoc base environment.

+- Inputs
+- Option environment configs
+- VPC (and Service Discovery)
+- S3
+- Security Groups
+- Load Balancer
+- RDS
+- Bastion Host

+### Inputs

+There are only i

+- ACM certificate ARN
+- Domain Name

 ### VPC